PDF Summary:The Ideal Team Player, by

 1-Page PDF Summary of The Ideal Team Player

-Being a team player who can work effectively with others to achieve a group goal is more important than ever in our interdependent and changing world.
-However, true team players are surprisingly uncommon, in part because many organizations are unclear on what being a team player means, and as a result, often end up hiring people who undermine teamwork.
-In The Ideal Team Player, Patrick Lencioni defines the model team player as a person who embodies the virtues of humility, hunger or drive, and people skills.
-He explains how to transform your organization by developing your current employees into team players and making sure you hire team players in the future.
+In our interdependent and ever-changing world, being a team player who can work effectively with others to achieve a group goal is more important than ever.
+However, true team players are surprisingly uncommon, in part because many organizations are unclear on what being a team player means.
+As a result, they often end up hiring people who undermine teamwork instead of strengthening it.

 (continued)...